 Students learn to understand, speak, read, and write in Portuguese and gain an understanding of Portuguese life and character.
 Online work is required.
 This course is not open to students who have offered admission credit in Portuguese.

+General Education Category: Elective (E).

 Offered: Fall, Spring.

 PORT 102 - Elementary Portuguese II (4)